GIS4DEV/GIS4DEV.github.io/_lessons/01b_opensource.md

   - ... and in government?
   - ... and in private businesses?

 Please write a response/reaction to this material on your GitHub site.
+GitHub site and Open GIScience post are due on *Monday March 1*.

 Short additional resources on open source / free software licensing:
 - The Open Source Geospatial Foundation (OSGeo) take on [open source](https://www.osgeo.org/about/what-is-open-source/)